 Maybe it’s time to focus on doing what’s necessary to win ourselves, don’t you think?

-Originally released as an audio program by Denis Waitley in 1978 (!), this book has reached over 100 million people.
+Originally released as an audio program by Denis Waitley in 1978 (!), The Psychology of Winning has reached over 100 million people.

 He’s written over 15 books, but his 10 traits of winners still stand out today.